stephansturges/WALDO/README.md

 # WALDO
-Whereabouts Ascertainment for Low Detectable Objects
+Whereabouts Ascertainment for Low-lying Detectable Objects

 # What is this?